apache/arrow-rs/dev/release/README.md

 ## Overview

+This file documents the release process for:
+1. The "Rust Arrow Crates": `arrow`, `arrow-flight`, `parquet`, and `parquet-derive`.
+2. The `object_store` crate.

+### The Rust Arrow Crates
-We try to release a new version of Arrow every two weeks.
-This cadence balances getting new features into arrow without overwhelming downstream projects with too frequent changes.
+The Rust Arrow Crates are interconnected (e.g. `parquet` has an optional dependency on `arrow`) so we increment and release all of them together.
+We try to release a new version of "Rust Arrow Crates" every two weeks.
+This cadence balances getting new features into the community without overwhelming downstream projects with too frequent changes or overly burdening maintainers.

 If any code has been merged to master that has a breaking API change, as defined in [Rust RFC 1105](https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md), the major version number incremented changed (e.g. `9.0.2` to `9.0.2`).
 Otherwise the new minor version incremented (e.g. `9.0.2` to `7.1.0`).

+### `object_store` crate

+At the moment, we release a new version of `object_store` on demand rather than on a regular schedule.

+As we are still in an early phase of the project, we are using the 0.x version scheme.
+If any code has been merged to master that has a breaking API change, as defined in [Rust RFC 1105](https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md), the minor version number incremented changed (e.g. `0.3.0` to `0.4.0`).
+Otherwise the patch version is incremented (e.g. `0.3.0` to `0.3.1`).

 # Release Mechanics